PediatricOpenTargets/documentation/README.md

 ### Data Processing

-The RNA-seq Alignment Workflow begins by trimming adapters, only if adapters are provided, using Cutadapt.
+The RNA-seq Alignment Workflow begins by trimming adapters, if necessary, using Cutadapt.
 Reads were then aligned using STAR in two-pass mode to reference genome GRCh38.
 While all MTP data is paired-end, methods are provided for single-end alignment if you are interested in processing your data in the same manner.
 Transcripts are quantified using RSEM at both the gene and isoform level  with the GENCODE v27 annotation, except for the GTEx v8 samples which were not re-processed and are annotated using GENCODE v26.